 This pizza dough recipe was given to me by my daughter many years ago (which I never tried).
 She and her girlfriend would make pizza all the time for their friends on weekends.
 WOW, now that I think about it, that was a reaaaallllllly long time ago.

-Here’s the easy dough recipe.
+Here’s the easy dough recipe below.
 I don’t know the source since it does not show on the photocopy my daughter gave me (it was back in the ’80’s).

 When I first started making pizza dough I just used a large bowl, a wooden spoon and then kneaded with my hands.
 I didn’t have a stand mixer back then.
 The photos below are a bit blurry, but hopefully you get the idea.
 It’s really a 10 minute prep mixing ordeal.